adityasharad/lgtm-workshop/workshop.md

 select source, sink
 ```

-### Scoring
-10 points per valid source and sink pair.

 ## Task 3: eliminate false positives

 Are all the results you found actually vulnerable?
 Look at the surrounding code to distinguish between true and false positives in your results.
-Which of the sources have whitelists on the `ObjectInputStream` that restrict deserialization to a set of trusted packages?
+Which of the sources use an `ObjectInputStream` object that is constructed to restrict deserialization to a set of trusted packages?
 What do those whitelists look like?

 Try to modify your `isSource` predicate to ignore these false positives.